RBrynsvold/Capstone/proposal.md

   this is actually feasible.
 There's really so much possibility here - the issue is going to be narrowing it down!

 __Data Source__: [Project Gutenberg](http://www.gutenberg.org/wiki/Gutenberg:Information_About_Robot_Access_to_our_Pages) has full text of 54,000 (!!) public domain books available for download!
-This would be a really great dataset to use to play with NLP.
-I am pretty confident I'll be able to obtain and use this dataset, but it's a little involved to get started, and so I haven't validated this assumption yet.
-So I guess this is my 'I think I can get the data' proposal.
+This will be a really great dataset to use to play with NLP.

 __Presentation Format__: Slides

+__9/8 updates__: Last weekend I did some initial investigation of how to get the data.
+Although I haven't yet downloaded/accessed it, I am 100% sure that I can get it - I found lots of pages where people detail how they went about downloading it.
+I even saw some pre-existing libraries for working with this specific dataset (parsing the strings, etc).

+__Next steps__: NLP Literary Analysis/'Digitial Humanities' research.
+This is a new field of course, but from what I can tell, it's already pretty rich.
+I'm still liking my authorship prediction and/or latent feature analysis for thematic elements, and with some research this weekend on what kinds of things people are doing and having success with, I think I will be ready to have a firm subject proposal by middle/end of next week.

 ### Terminal Labs collaboration